-If you’re getting ready to start traveling internationally again, making sure you have the right cell phone plan can help you reduce the cost.
+If you’re planning an international trip, making sure you have the right cell phone plan can help you reduce the cost.

 - International calls to 50+ destinations